Woergaard/Final-Project/README.md

 ## Requirements
 In the file `fakenews predictor/requirements.txt` the requirements regarding libraries and packages needed to run the code can be found.
 ## Usage
 To create the databases make sure that you have unzipped the .zip filed and that you have a user named `postgres` in your postgreSQL installation and that it has the rights to create a database.
 When this is in order create a database with a name of your choosing.
-If you are using postgreSQL directly in your terminal, quit your session by `\q` and write the following the your terminal:
+If you are using postgreSQL directly in your terminal, quit your session by `\q` and write the following in your terminal:

 ```psql databasename < database```